sirji-ai/sirji/tools/README.md

 1. Fork and clone the repository.
 2. Create and activate the virtual environment as described above.
 3. Set the environment variables as described above.
-4. Install the package in editable mode by running the following command from repository root:
+4. Install the package in editable mode by running the following command from the repository root:

 ```zsh
 pip install -e .